genesis-community/shield-genesis-kit/MANUAL.md

   This must be designated as static in the chosen network's cloud config definition.

+- `external_domain` - Optional; the DNS name set up for the shield server.
+This is used for certificate validation if present.

 - `installation` - The name of the SHIELD installation, as reported from inside the SHIELD UI.
   Defaults to `S.H.I.E.L.D.`